 Learn About Unemployment Benefits in Colorado

 Colorado residents hoping to claim unemployment benefits should have a basic understanding of the state’s eligibility requirements.
 Most of the requirements to claim unemployment benefits involve determining whether or not an applicant is willing and able to seek out full- or part-time employment.

-It is also required that the applicant who is seeking out federal unemployment benefits has become unemployed due to no fault of his or her own.
-During the initial unemployment benefits claim, the applicant’s former employer will be notified and asked to submit a written or verbal testimony confirming the reason why the applicant was terminated.
+Applicants seeking federal unemployment benefits must have become unemployed due to no fault of their own.
+During the UI application process, the applicant’s former employer will be notified and asked to submit a written or verbal testimony confirming the reason why the applicant was terminated.

 In the event that either the applicant or the employer does not agree with the final result of the unemployment benefits claim, they both have the right to file an unemployment denial appeal.